salcedoe/MtMdocs/docs/matlabBasics/Structures.md

    100
 ```

-In the above example, the values from the *row* field from both elements of the structure array are displayed.
+In the above example, the values from the *rows* field from both elements of the structure array are displayed.
 However, if we indicate the index of the element, then we would get the result from the field in that element of the structure.
 In the following example, we indicate the second element of the structure array and get just one result.

 ```matlab linenums="1" title="Get contents from just one element in the structure array"
 img_info(2).(selected_field)